clauscarste/quadruped/README.md

 Project is part of my bachelor's thesis at the technical university Munich

 Repostory inclues:
 - code running on raspbery pi (python3)
+  - matlab scripts used to help create python code
 - configuration of Odrive
 - STL files o 3D print and CNC/Laser cut
 - schematics for electronics